carpentries-incubator/pangenomics/_episodes/02-downloading-genomes.md

 If you type `ncbi-genome-download` and you get the error `command-not-found`, it could be because you are in `base` and not inside the `ncbi-genome-download` Conda environment.
 Once inside the environment we are ready to use the package.
-First, we need to go to our data directory.
+Next, we need to go to our data directory.
 ~~~
 $ cd ~/gm_workshop/data
 ~~~